LOT-assets/gitops-testdrive/docs/content.md

 1. [Key concepts (Quick introduction about Kube API, GitOps and CI/CD strategies)](key-concepts.md)

-The hands-on is divided into units.
+The hands-on activities are divided into units.
 Each unit have three sections (instructor-led  introduction, hands-on activities, and closing)

 2. [Installing OpenShift GitOps Operator](installing-gitops.md)
 3. [Register a cluster on ArgoCD](registering-cluster.md)